Porter-smith/Undecidable/README.md

 ## License Summary

-This software, "Startup In 30 Days - Undecidable," is shared under specific terms to foster innovation and learning while protecting its original identity and purpose.
+This software, "Undecidable" is shared under specific terms to foster innovation and learning while protecting its original identity and purpose.
 Here's a brief overview of what you can and cannot do with this project:

 ### What You Can Do: